 v.
 “But still the question has been asked, Who was Elihu?
 I answer, He was ‘the son of Barachel the Buzite, of the kindred of Ram:’ this is all we know of him.
 But this Scriptural answer will not satisfy those who are determined to find out mysteries where there are none.
 Some make him a descendant of Judah; Jerome, Bede, Lyranus, and some of the rabbis, make him Balaam the son of Beor, the magician; Bishop Warburton makes him Ezra the scribe; and Dr. Hodges makes him the second person in the glorious Trinity, the Lord Jesus Christ, and supposes that the chief scope of this part of the book was to convict Job of self-righteousness, and to show the necessity of the doctrine of justification by faith!
 When these points are proved, they should be credited.”
 (Clarke)

 i.
 We can easily understand how Elihu felt this.
-Yet what he did not understand was the both Job and God were right.
+Yet what he did not understand was that both Job and God were right.
 The friends had forced themselves and Job into a false dilemma: either Job is right or God is right.
 They could not see or understand how both were right.

 ii.
 “Four times in the Hebrew text we are told that he was angry.
 First at Job for justifying himself rather than God and then at the friends because of their inability to refute Job.”
 (Smick)

-iv.
+iii.
 Elihu will speak, but Job will not answer him.
 “Job never had opportunity to answer him.
 God took no notice of him except to interrupt him.”
 (Morgan)

 d.
-Also against his three friends his wrath was aroused: Elihu was also angry at Eliphaz, Bildad, and Zophar because they had failed to solve the controversy (they had found no answer) while at the same time they were (in Elihu’s opinion) too harsh against Job (and yet had condemned Job).
+Also against his three friends his wrath was aroused: Elihu was also angry at Eliphaz, Bildad, and Zophar because they had failed to solve the controversy (they had found no answer), while at the same time they were (in Elihu’s opinion) too harsh against Job (and yet had condemned Job).

 i.
 “Elihu is angry with everybody.
 He is the classic angry young man, and from the outset what we need to notice about this kind of anger is that it puts him in a class by himself.
 The fact that he is angry at both sides of the debate separates him from Job, on the one hand, but also from the other three friends.”
 (Mason)